Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Simple
 **Mins:** Awareness 4

-On touching a target, and by successfully rolling (Cunning + Awareness) vs the target’s (Stamina + Physique), the Exalt can destroy one of the classical five senses at their choice.
+On touching a target, and by successfully rolling (Wits + Awareness) vs the target’s (Stamina + Physique), the Exalt can destroy one of the classical five senses at their choice.
 Only one sense of a target may be destroyed in a particular scene.

 Undoing this destruction is a Medicine Project of at least 10 PR.
 Most targets will not have this luxury.

+### Watchful Justicar’s Eye

+**Cost:** 4m
+**Type:** Simple; Scene
+**Mins:** Awareness 4

+By observing for an action, the Exalt can identify which characters of the scene are behaving outside what would be considered normal for the scene.
+They may also keep track of all characters and their actions, so long as they do not leave the place for more than a brief moment.

 Brawl
 -----